Institute for Nobles in Vilnius: Elevation to institute status

-Despite the initially small number of applicants, enrollment quickly began to grow, as the Gymnasium proved to be the best educational option for the nobility in a region that, after the closure of Vilnius University, no longer had any institutions of higher learning.
+Despite the initially small number of applicants, enrolment quickly began to grow, as the Gymnasium proved to be the best educational option for the nobility in a region that, after the closure of Vilnius University, no longer had any institutions of higher learning.
 Graduates entered the civil service directly at the 14th rank, with a shortened waiting period for subsequent promotions.
 On October 15, 1838, the gymnasium and the boarding school were merged into an educational institution of higher status, the Vilnius Institute for Nobles.
 It was the only institution of this kind in the Western Krai and the second, after the one in Warsaw, in the former territories of the Polish-Lithuanian Commonwealth.

 With the elevation of its status, the Institute received a number of privileges.
 Students of the final, seventh class were granted the right to wear a uniform and a sword.
 After serving six months in the army, graduates were automatically awarded an officer’s rank.
 Those who chose a career in the civil service, if they had excellent grades in Russian language and literature, received the support of the Minister of Education for entry into ministerial service.
-Additionally, in 1841, graduates were granted the right to enroll at all universities of the empire, except the one in Dorpat, without entrance examinations.
-These privileges further strengthened the Institute’s popularity among the nobility.
+Additionally, in 1841, graduates were granted the right to enrol at all universities of the empire, except the one in Dorpat, without entrance examinations.
+These privileges further strengthened the Institute's popularity among the nobility.
 The Institute also exercised supervision over girls' boarding schools and educational institutions in Vilnius.

 Closure

 The closure of the Institute was connected to the involvement of its students in patriotic actions following the national mourning for the five people killed in Warsaw on February 27, 1861.
 On March 15, a memorial service was held in Vilnius in their honor.
 Demonstrations and patriotic gatherings continued for several months, involving gymnasium students.
 While it was difficult for Institute students to participate, the braver ones still managed to slip out.
 In November 1861, after a joint prayer, the students sang one stanza of the hymn Boże, coś Polskę.
 As punishment, several senior students were expelled, and many others were whipped.
-Additional restrictions were introduced, and students’ freedom of movement was limited.
+Additional restrictions were introduced, and students' freedom of movement was limited.

 After the outbreak of the January Uprising, the situation only worsened.
 In August 1863, two teachers, Fabian Kurkowski and Wiktor Dłuski, were arrested for supporting the uprising.
 In September 1863, the school director sent the governor a list of students who had left the school without permission, most likely to join the uprising.
 Additionally, the authorities decided that the number of secondary schools, as hotbeds of revolutionary aspirations, should be reduced, while the number of primary schools should be increased.
 On October 21, 1863, by order of Emperor Alexander II, the Institute was closed.
 The students were transferred to the Vilnius Gymnasium.

 Initially, it was planned to organize a classical gymnasium in the Institute’s buildings.
 However, it was ultimately occupied by the Mariinsky Institute for Noble Maidens.